0racle/raku-Inline-J/README.md

 # HELLO, WORLD!
 ```

-You can also use the load-profile method, which return `self`.
+Alternatively you can use the `load-profile` method, which return `self`.
 ```raku
 my \y = Inline::J.new.load-profile;
 ```